jogetoss/cardano-blockchain-pack/README.md

+# Important

+> :warning: **Due to the recently broken testnet (now called "legacy testnet"), there are now 2 new testnets called PREVIEW & PREPROD.
+Currently fix applied only works for Blockfrost.
+Please reconfigure your plugins accordingly.**

 # Description

 The Cardano Blockchain Pack integrates Cardano with Joget, and allows you to design Joget apps that interacts with the Cardano blockchain.